 “It’s obviously not.”

-“I can’t expect you to keep cheating on him,” I said quietly.
+“I can’t expect you to keep cheating on him,” I say quietly.
 “And… And I really… shouldn’t cheat on my girlfriend…”

 “Who you said you were going to break up with.”
-I could almost hear her raise an eyebrow.
+I can almost hear her raise an eyebrow.

 “Yeah.
-Yeah…” I looked down at the note in my hands, tracing a light finger over the red impression of her lips.
+Yeah…” I look down at the note in my hands, tracing a light finger over the red impression of her lips.
 “I—”

-I hesitated.
-“You’re misunderstanding one thing,” I said softly.
+I hesitate.
+“You’re misunderstanding one thing,” I say softly.

 “I don’t want to get away from my organization.”

-Cora went silent.
+Cora goes silent.
 “Then I’ll change your mind about that.
 Call me again, Sam.
 Please.”

-I nodded, then remembered she couldn’t see.
+I nod, then remember she can’t see.
 “I will.”

 “Good.
 Now I really have to go—they’re glaring at me through the window.
 But I’ll be back later if you need me.
 Bye, Sam…”

-“Bye, Cora,” I whispered, then heard the quiet click of the line disconnecting.
+“Bye, Cora,” I whisper, then hear the quiet click of the line disconnecting.